tenzir/tenzir/web/docs/developer-guides/write-a-plugin.md

 alongside Tenzir as static plugins.
 This option is always on for static binary builds.

-Tenzir ships with many plugin that showcase what a typical scaffold looks like.
+Tenzir ships with many plugins that showcase what a typical scaffold looks like.
 Have a look at the the [plugins](https://github.com/tenzir/tenzir/tree/main/plugins) directory, and an [example `CMakeLists.txt` file from the AMQP